 - Innovative (36,581 ads)

-Exhibit 4: Asian employers are no exception in having a World Bank and a top Vietnamese think tank, the Central Institute of Economic Management (CIEM), surveyed 350 manufacturing and service sector firms in both the Hanoi and Ho Chi Minh City areas, focusing on employer assessment of workforce skills, and of what skills they want to see in the future.
+Exhibit 4: Asian employers are no exception in having a desire for soft power skills.
+The World Bank and a top Vietnamese think tank, the Central Institute of Economic Management (CIEM), surveyed 350 manufacturing and service sector firms in both the Hanoi and Ho Chi Minh City areas, focusing on employer assessment of workforce skills, and of what skills they want to see in the future.
 The short answer: critical thinking, communication, and teamwork.
 Employees expressed dissatisfaction with the quality of education and skills in the current workforce, particularly among engineers and technicians.
-They emphasized that for management-level, or white collar workers, they wanted “cognitive” and “social” skills, including critical thinking, problem-solving, leadership, and communication.for soft power skills.
-The
+They emphasized that for management-level, or white collar workers, they wanted “cognitive” and “social” skills, including critical thinking, problem-solving, leadership, and communication.

 In a world facing the automation of many technical tasks, the human soft skills become more and more valuable.
 Harvard and Stanford studies have found that jobs with high social skill requirements have experienced greater wage growth than others, with the strongest wage growth and employment opportunities being for those with both strong social skills and a high level of cognitive skills.